-Locate the jam nuts on the U-bolt between the two mounting plates.
-If the blade is running too far to the front of the drive-side blade wheel, turn the jam nuts toward the bearing housing.
-If the blade is too far back, turn the nuts away from the bearing housing.
+Locate the jam nuts between the drive bearing mounting plates.
+If the blade is running too far to the front of the drive-side blade wheel, turn the jam nuts toward the bearing.
+If the blade is too far back, turn the nuts away from the bearing.